yurkinh/Plugin.Maui.Calendar/README.md

 ```

 V1.0.x
-* Removed all the platform-specific code hence it supports all available .NET MAUI backends: iOS, Android, Windows, Mac, Tizen (not tested yet)
+* Removed all the platform-specific code, hence it supports all available .NET MAUI backends: iOS, Android, Windows, Mac, Tizen (not tested yet)
 * Added Multiselection support (Latest PR that was not merged previously)
 * Refactored and revamped code
 * Updated to .NET 8
-* Added OnShownDateChangedCommand so we can take action when date is changed.
+* Added OnShownDateChangedCommand so we can take action when a date is changed.
 * Added new property **OtherMonthSelectedDayColor**
 * Fixed bug with **OtherMonthDayIsVisible** property
 * Added a weekend calendar sample
-* Added a windows 11 calendar sample
+* Added a Windows 11 calendar sample
 * Added theme support
 * Added new property **FirstDayOfWeek**
 * Added support for multiple event dots (multidots) in calendar